calebtuttle/portfoliobuilder/README.md

 Additionally, the popularity of index funds has resulted in the concentration of voting power.
 The top three mutual fund firms cast about 25% of the shareholder votes for companies in the S&P500.
 Such a high level of concentrated power is not good for competition in markets.
 I encourage anyone intrigued to see [this article by Annie Lowrey](https://www.theatlantic.com/ideas/archive/2021/04/the-autopilot-economy/618497/).
 Portfolio Builder allows an investor to purchase shares of companies directly; an investor therefore retains his or her voting power.

 ## Requirements
-Python 3.6.8
+Python 3.7.6

 An Alpaca account, a Finnhub account, a polygon account, and API keys for each.
 You can create an Alpaca account [here](https://alpaca.markets), a Finnhub account [here](https://finnhub.io), and a Polygon account [here](https://polygon.io).
 See [A Note on the API Keys](#A-Note-on-the-API-Keys) for more info.

 ## Installation
 1. Clone this GitHub repository, and navigate to the outermost portfoliobuilder/ directory.

+2. Install dependencies.
+You can do this with either (a) pip or (b) conda.

+    (a) Using pip:

+        portfoliobuilder$ pip install -r requirements.txt

+    (b) Using conda:

+        portfoliobuilder$ conda install --file requirements.txt

-2. Run setup.py in the outermost portfoliobuilder/ directory:
+3. Run setup.py in the outermost portfoliobuilder/ directory:

         portfoliobuilder$ python setup.py develop

     This allows you to import portfoliobuilder.

-3. Set the following environment variables to your Alpaca API key for paper trading, your Alpaca secret key for paper trading, your Finnhub API key, and your Polygon key, respectively:
+4. Set the following environment variables to your Alpaca API key for paper trading, your Alpaca secret key for paper trading, your Finnhub API key, and your Polygon key, respectively:

         PORTFOLIOBUILDER_ALPACA_PAPER_KEY
         PORTFOLIOBUILDER_ALPACA_PAPER_SECRET_KEY